OhioChessClub/ohio-chess-club/README.md

 Within 2 days of this commit, expect the following updates:

-- **Forgot Password:**
-  - Password reset functionality with email verification.
-  - Feature to request assistance if password reset cannot be fulfilled.

-- **Change Password**
-  - Lets you change your account password.
-Will be a seperate get request linked from the account UI.
-  - Will require knowing the current password unlike forgot password.

 - **Limitations**
   - Rate limiting of post and get requests.
   - Special limits for changing password per account. (forgot and plain change.)